UI and UX mean in digital age

 Mobile

 Mobile users are at an all-time high and cover a larger market share than desktop users.
-UI/UX designers primarily focus on mobile-optimized designs that make the user experience on smartphones for business or personal use more entertaining.
+UI/UX designer goals and objectives encompass mobile-optimized designs that make the user experience on smartphones for business or personal use more entertaining.

 Of course, mobile-based user interactions are different from desktop ones.
 In terms of design, mobile requires an approach that is significantly different.
 In fact, more users now want to switch to mobile devices, which means UI/UX designers have to adapt to small compact screen sizes.
 Mobile has become the center of attention because of its high degree of connection and interaction with users.